About Rev. Chris Warren

 By |2021-06-21T14:21:06-05:00June 22nd, 2021|Comments Off on From Where I Stand: Limiting God?

-A Theological Statement on Inclusion of the LGBTQIA+ Community in the Cumberland Presbyterian Church (CPC) by Rev. Chris Warren The inclusion of the LGBTQIA+ community in Christian Churches is an important topic for the Church of the early 21st century.
+A Theology for Inclusion of the LGBTQIA+ Community in the Cumberland Presbyterian Church (CPC) by Rev. Chris Warren The inclusion of the LGBTQIA+ community in Christian Churches is an important topic for the Church of the early 21st century.
 Many have chosen a “side” and have become entrenched.
 Something like a battle line has been drawn.
 For the traditionalist, a common sense reading of scripture is clearly against same-sex relationships.
 For the progressive the whole arc of scripture is clear about inclusion.
 A careful, culturally-sensitive reading of scripture, sensitive to the culture when scripture was written and the cultural meaning given to similar words in modern usage, must be taken into account before excluding an entire community of people.
 This paper supports the inclusion of the LGBTQIA community in the Cumberland Presbyterian Church.
 Its purpose is to introduce readers who may be unfamiliar with cultural and biblical studies to alternate understandings of passages that have been used to exclude this community from full fellowship in the Church.
 Examples from the Church’s History The Cumberland Presbyterian Confession of Faith (COF) reads in section 1.07: “In order to understand God’s word spoken in and through the scriptures, persons must have the illumination of God’s own Spirit.
 Moreover, they should study the writings of the Bible in their historical settings, compare scripture with scripture, listen to the witness of the church throughout the centuries, and share insights with others in the covenant community.”
 The Introduction to the 1883 Confession of the Cumberland Presbyterian Church, the first independent confession of faith created by the church reads, “God alone is Lord of the conscience, and has left it unfettered by the doctrines and commandments of men [sic] which are in any thing contrary to his word.
-The right of private judgment, therefore, in respect
+The right of private judgment, therefore, in respect to

-By |2022-06-22T16:46:18-05:00June 21st, 2021|Comments Off on A Theological Statement on the Inclusion of the LGBTQIA+ Community
+By |2024-03-13T23:48:13-05:00June 21st, 2021|Comments Off on A Theology for Inclusion of the LGBTQIA+ Community

 Go to Top